remix-run/react-router/packages/react-router/docs/api/matchPath.md

 ## props

-The second argument are the props to match against, they are identical to the matching props `Route` accepts:
+The second argument are the props to match against, they are identical to the matching props `Route` accepts.
+It could also be a string or an array of strings as shortcut for `{ path }`:

 ```js
 {